yan-soon/tp/docs/UserGuide.md

 ### Checking total modular credits: `checkmc`

+**Note:** A **Modular Credit** (MC) is a unit of the effort, stated in terms of time, expected of a typical student in managing his/her workload, with an average of 20 MCs per semester.

 The `checkmc` allows you to check the total amount of modular credits you have accumulated so far using this command.
+This gives you a rough gauge of the progress of your graduation planning.

 To check total modular credits: